-Businesses should seek to develop expertise in areas of relative excellence and eliminate or outsource the remainder of business activities.
-By being able to do so, an organization can provide a unique and unparalleled product, service, or perspective to the market and consumers.
+Businesses should seek to develop expertise in areas of relative excellence and eliminate or outsource the remainder of its business activities.
+By being able to do this, an organization can provide a unique and unparalleled product, service, or perspective to the market and consumers.

 #4.
 Experience Curve

 The experience curve expresses the proposition that whenever the output produced doubles, the value-added costs decline by a consistent percentage.